-SUPERB sound on side one, which earned our coveted Super Hot Stamper sonic grade for its rich, sweet Living Stereo sound, the kind we audiophiles have been in love with since we heard our very first one, if experience is any guide.
-This is a Top Shaded Dog in practically every way.
+SUPERB sound on BOTH sides, with side two earning our coveted White Hot Stamper sonic grade for the kind of rich, sweet Living Stereo sound that we audiophiles love.
+The sound is nothing short of amazing on the White Hot side.
+This is a Top Shaded Dog in every way.

 The hall is HUGE: spacious and open as any you will hear, but not at the expense of richness or fullness.
 The orchestra is solid and full-bodied, yet the woodwinds and flutes soar above the other sections, so breathy and clear.
 How did the Decca (recording) and RCA (mastering) engineers succeed so brilliantly where so many others have failed, failed right up to this very day?

 Who knows?
-It’s still a mystery that has yet to be explained, to my satisfaction anyway.
+It’s still a mystery that has not been explained, to my satisfaction anyway.

-That lovely texture on the strings tells you that the pressing itself is partly responsible for the superb sound — smear being a pressing issue, not a mastering or recording one.
-Most of the string texture is here, with only a small amount of smear evident on this side.
+That lovely texture on the strings tells you that the pressing itself is partly responsible for the superb sound — the lack of smear being a pressing issue, not a mastering or recording one.

-For naturalness, this one earns a score of nine out of ten.
+For naturalness, this one earns a score of ten out of ten.